lihanyilove/Kiwifruit_improved-binocular-localization_images/README.md

 # Original right
 The file 'original right' contains the 1266 images collected by a binocular camera (MYNT EYE D1000-50/Color), with image numbers from 000001 to 001266.
 The image numbers from 000001 to 001250 were used for detection and the image numbers from 001250 to 001266 were adopt for localization.
 # Augment
+The file 'augment' contains the original left images augmentated by horizontal mirror, with image numbers from 001751 to 003016., the original left images augmentated by vertical mirror, with image numbers from 003017 to 004282.
+The original left images augmentated by rotate, with a rotation angle of 90.
+Its image numbers from 04283 to 05548., the original left images augmentated by rotate, with a rotation angle of 180.
+Its image numbers from 005549 to 006814., the original left images augmentated by rotate, with a rotation angle of 270.
+Its image numbers from 006815 to 008080.
+The original right images augmentated by horizontal mirror, with image numbers from 008081 to 009346.,  the original left images augmentated by vertical mirror, with image numbers from 09347 to 10500.